Blue Jays Report Card

 E - Fail (probably belongs in the minors)

-F - Epic Fail (you need to make a new career choice)
+F - Epic Fail (this man needs to make a new career choice)

 And the players: